 The Receiver solicited the consent of ETCF investors formally documenting the approval of and consent to the Subject Transactions, and a determination that the Subject Transaction was fair to ETCF and its members.
 The Receiver received consent from 92% of ETCF investors with no dissent noted.
-After conferral with interested parties, the Receiver filed on July 24, 2017 the Receiver's Motions for an Order (1)

-Authorizing Aequitas ETCGH Founders Fund to Consent to Loan to ETCGH Global Group,

-(2) Authorizing Receivership Entities to (A) Sell Special Member Interests in Aequitas to ETCGH Global Group (3) Approving Compromise of Management Fees Owned by
+After conferral with interested parties, the Receiver filed on July 24, 2017 the Receiver's Motions for an Order (1) Authorizing Aequitas ETCGH Founders Fund to Consent to Loan to ETCGH Global Group, (2) Authorizing Receivership Entities to (A) Sell Special Member Interests in Aequitas ETCGH Founders Fund, (B) Release Claims, (C) Convert Aequitas ETCGH Founders Fund's Equity Interests in ETCGH Global Group, and (D) Execute Instruments to Effectuate Loan to ETCGH Global Group (3) Approving Compromise of Management Fees Owned by Aequitas ETCGH Founders Fund to Aequitas Investment Management, and (4) Granting Related Relief [Dkt 482].
+The Court approved the Receiver's Motion [Dkt 485].